vitringr/vault/nodes/Vector.md

 magnitude = sqrt(x² + y²)
 ```

-One nice thing about this formula is that it cannot produce negative values, and a negative magnitude wouldn't really make sense.
+**Always Positive**: One nice thing about this formula is that it cannot produce negative values, and a negative magnitude wouldn't really make sense.

 ## Vector Algebra